ostdotcom/website-docupony/platform/api/source/index.html.md

 ## Authentication
-All the server side SDKs will handle authentication for you.
-You just need to provide your API key and API secret while initializing the Server side SDKs.
+All the server side sdk will handle authentication for you.
+You just need to provide your API key and API secret while initializing the Server side sdk.
 If you are going to use one of the SDK then you can skip this section.

 For other languages you can implement the signature generation by computing the `sha256` digest of the API secret and the query string.
 The resulting signature must be then included in the request.